polyphony-chat/polyphony/README.md

-# Fosscord Oxide
+# Polyphony

-A Fosscord Client written in Rust with Tauri
+A multi-instance, Discord/Fosscord API compatible chat client, written in Rust and TypeScript using Tauri.